Anar al contingut (clic a Intro)

 • Zuboff, S. (2019).
 The age of surveillance capitalism: The fight for a human future at the new frontier of power.
 PublicAffairs.
 Catàleg

-Participatory classes Frequency of participation, quality of contributions, collaboration and support for peers, initiative, and curiosity 10 No
+Participatory classes Frequency of participation, quality of contributions, collaboration and support for peers, initiative, and curiosity (5% Global Week) 25 No

-Team project Quality of content, organization and structure, creativity and originality, critical thinking, Global Week activity (10%) 30 No
+Team project Quality of content, organization and structure, creativity and originality, critical thinking 25 No

-Reflexive individual essay Digital ethnography diary: critical thinking, level of introspection, link theory to everyday life.
-30 No
+Reflexive individual essay Critical thinking, level of introspection, link theory to everyday life 25 No

 Assessment will focus on students’ critical thinking skills, their ability to synthesize information coherently, and their competence in relating classroom content to real-life scenarios and broader contexts.